 Is that the right question to ask — whether it’s wrong for a financially independent physician to retire early?
 Doc G of DiverseFI ponders the complementary conundrum: Should All Financially Independent Doctors Retire?

 Is it immoral for an institute of higher education to give medical students preferential treatment whole charging other students tens of thousands of dollars per year?
 From Travis Hornsby, The Student Loan Planner (schedule consult here), NYU Med School Eliminating Tuition is a Distraction from the Bigger Problem.

 FIRE made the New York Times Yesterday.
 Featuring my friends from 1500 Days, Our Next Life, Early Retirement Dude, Your Money or Your Life, Mr. Money Mustache, and more, Steven Kurutz shows us How to Retire in Your 30s With $1 Million in the Bank (or more).

 Somehow, Justin from Root of Good was left out of this one.
 I’m guessing the retired engineer with a law degree who just got back from a month in the Bahamas doesn’t really mind.
 He shared a story of his own in 5 Lessons I’ve Learned in 5 Years of Early Retirement.

-Switching gear, my kids watched The Greatest Showman and learned a bunch of new songs to sing around the house.
+The Greatest Showman and learned a bunch of new songs to sing around the house.
 The White Coat Investor watched it and took away 11 Financial Lessons from The Greatest Showman.